Mayflower: Mayflower design and layout

-Below the gun deck was the cargo hold where the passengers kept most of their food stores and other supplies, including most of their clothing and bedding.
-It stored the passengers' personal weapons and military equipment, such as armor, muskets, gunpowder and shot, swords, and bandoliers.
-It also stored all the tools that the Pilgrims would need, as well as all the equipment and utensils needed to prepare meals in the New World.
-Some Pilgrims loaded trade goods on board, including Isaac Allerton, William Mullins, and possibly others; these also most likely were stored in the cargo hold.
-There was no privy on Mayflower; passengers and crew had to fend for themselves in that regard.
-Gun deck passengers most likely used a bucket as a chamber pot, fixed to the deck or bulkhead to keep it from being jostled at sea.
+Below the gun deck was the cargo hold, where the passengers kept most of their food stores and other supplies, including most of their clothing and bedding.
+It stored the passengers' personal weapons and military equipment, such as armor, muskets, gunpowder, shot, swords and bandoliers.
+It also stored tools and equipment required to build settlements and prepare meals in the New World.
+Some Pilgrims, including Isaac Allerton and William Mullins, traded goods aboard the ship that were most likely were stored in the cargo hold.
+There was no toilet on Mayflower, and passengers and crew were thus forced to devise their own accommodations.
+Gun-deck passengers most likely employed buckets as chamber pots, fixed to the deck or bulkhead to steady them while at sea.

-Mayflower was heavily armed; her largest gun was a minion cannon which was brass, weighed about 1200 lb, and could shoot a 3.5 lb cannonball almost a mile (1,600 m).
-She also had a saker cannon of about 800 lb, and two base cannons that weighed about 200 lb and shot a 3- to 5-ounce ball (85–140 g).
-She carried at least ten pieces of ordnance on the port and starboard sides of her gun deck: seven cannons for long-range purposes, and three smaller guns often fired from the stern at close quarters that were filled with musket balls.
-Ship's Master Jones unloaded four of the pieces to help fortify Plymouth Colony.
+Mayflower was heavily armed; her largest gun was a brass minion cannon that weighed approximately 1200 lb and could shoot a 3.5 lb cannonball almost one mile (1,600 m).
+She also had a saker cannon of about 800 lb and two base cannons that weighed about 200 lb and shot a three-to-five-ounce ball (85–140 g).
+She carried at least ten pieces of ordnance on the port and starboard sides of her gun deck: seven cannons for long-range purposes and three smaller guns often fired from the stern at close quarters that were filled with musket balls.
+Jones unloaded four of the pieces to fortify Plymouth Colony.